Install FFB-Bridge

 Uninstalling

-Open Apps & features in Windows Settings,
+Open Apps & features in Windows Settings, search for FFB-Bridge, and choose Uninstall.

 Your profiles and preferences under